OutSystems/docs-odc/src/eap/building-apps/external-logic/soap.md

     <div class="info" markdown="1">

     You can use a free [SOAP WSDL](https://ecs.syr.edu/faculty/fawcett/Handouts/cse775/code/calcWebService/Calc.asmx) available for testing.
+If the SOAP service you want to use is on a private network you can use the [Private Gateway feature](../../configuration-management/private-gateway.md) to connect to it, see the [SDK README](README.md#use-with-the-private-gateway-feature) for guidance.

     </div>